 Flights to Bali from SFO or LAX can range from $750 roundtrip to over $1,500 round trip.
-I often buy tickets on Expedia.com (during covid we purchased tickets directly through Qatar’s website because other airlines were cancelling flights last minute and Qatar was the most reliable-- but it is a long journey on Qatar, beware).
+I often buy tickets on Expedia.com.
+I have purchased flights with EVA, Japan Airlines, China Airlines, Qatar and many more to Bali to and from Bali.

 - There is only one airport in Bali— in the city of Denpasar (DPS).
 If you are coming from California, (this is pre-covid info.)
 I liked to fly from San Francisco (SFO) to Denpasar via Taipei.
 There is generally only a 3-4 layover in Taipei if you fly this route.
 This route is about 19-22 hours.
 Red eye a must!
 I have flown on China Air, Eva Air, Cathay Pacific, United Airlines, Qatar Airlines and Singapore Airlines.
 Remember when you book your flight from the USA that you will lose an entire day and will arrive at least one day later.
 However, when you return home you will generally arrive home on the very same evening.